pat-coady/rnn/index.md

 ![Learning Rate](assets/grad-norm-clip.png)
 </div>

 These histograms show the distribution of activations in the RNN.
-The histograms layer "towards you" as training progresses.
-As expected, the gradient clipping stops the activations from saturating at the beginning of training.
-But the model still benefits from a higher learning rate.
+The histograms layer towards you as training progresses.
+As expected, the gradient clipping stops the activations from saturating at the beginning of training; However, the model still benefits from a higher learning rate.
 Overall, gradient clipping wasn't particularly helpful.

 # [The Code](https://github.com/pat-coady/rnn)